4350pChris/slack-vuesualizer/README.md

 <img alt="Slack" width="250" height="250" src="./public/Slack_Mark.svg"/>

+Are you on the free plan of Slack and can't access your old messages anymore?
+Then this is the tool for you!

-A web app to view, search and share a Slack team's exported files.
+Slack Vuesualizer is a web app to view, search and share your old Slack messages.

 ![Screenshot](./public/screenshot.png)

-Use the hosted version at [https://slack-vuesualizer.de/](https://slack-vuesualizer.de/) for free or spin up your own website using the Docker image.
+Use the hosted version at [https://slack-vuesualizer.de/](https://slack-vuesualizer.de/) for free or spin up your own website using the Docker image as [described below](#setup).

-## WIP

-This is a work in progress.

 ## Features